Refined over three years of competitive seasons, the CCL aims to be the prime example of competitive gaming for a collegiate player-base.

 With all this going on, we want to nurture an inclusive and extraordinary program around a game that brought so many together.
 The vision of the CCL is to keep going strong and keep building a place where sound competition meets exemplary talent, both in the competition, and behind the scenes.

-To register you will need between 5 to 8 players who are all full-time students at the same college or university.
-Every player MUST have access to a PS4, a unique and active PSN account, a copy of “Call of Duty: Modern Warfare”, and a valid college or university provided email address (.edu).
+To register, you will need between 4-7 players who are all full-time students at the same college or university.
+Each player must have a unique Activision ID, a copy of "Call of Duty: Black Ops Cold War", and a valid college or university provided email (.edu or .ca).
 All players must be at least 18 years of age prior to the start of competitive play.
 Each team must have express written consent from the college or university, or the officially recognized esports club to compete, and must provide contact information for an approved representative.
 For any further questions regarding team and player eligibility, consult the College CoD handbook.
 Rosters will lock at the end of the registration period, so make sure to double check with your players before the end of the registration period .
 If you wish to change your roster between the time you register, and the end of the registration period, contact a member of management on our Discord server.

 First and foremost, make sure every player for your team has created an account on the CCL website.
 If they have not yet, please register here.
 Please only have the captain of the team register the team.

-With the 2020 season right around the corner, the CCL is taking all measure to make this season the best yet!
-In order to best mirror professional play, the CCL for the 2020 season will be played on Modern Warfare and will follow the competitive rule-set as defined by the professional scene and will compete on the same platform, PS4.
+With the 2021 season right around the corner, the CCL is taking all measure to make this season the best yet!
+In order to best mirror professional play, the CCL for the 2021 season will be played on Call of Duty: Black Ops Cold War and will follow the competitive rule-set as defined by the professional scene.
+New this year, with the CDL and amateur scenes transitioning to support crossplay - the CCL will be following suit and allowing crossplay for the upcoming 2021 season.

 Season 1 of the College CoD League would take place during the first half of 2019.
 Taking place from January through April, teams from across the United States and Canada would battle it out for dominance in-game and school pride out of game.
 The season consisted of 23 regular season matches with teams divided into 4 different regions.